 2-4 million people could be fed their 5-a-day nationally on fruit and veg that is currently rejected for cosmetic reasons such as colour, shape and size, it has been estimated by WRAP.

-AMT Fruit, part of the Munoz Group, is one of the UK’s largest citrus specialists, and they are addressing the problem in a number of inventive ways, which are to be discussed at the Agri-Tech East event ‘Closing the Loop on the Circular Economy’.
+AMT Fruit, part of the Munoz Group, is one of the UK’s largest citrus specialists, and they are addressing the problem in a number of inventive ways, were discussed at an event ‘Closing the Loop on the Circular Economy’.

-Naomi Pendleton, Head of Technical and CSR at AMT Fruit Ltd, is to speak at the event.
+Naomi Pendleton, Head of Technical and CSR at AMT Fruit Ltd, spoke at the event.
 She explains that the company works with over 250 growers to supply Tesco with 11 million boxes of citrus each year – that’s approximately 140 million nets of citrus.

 She says: “We have been focusing on reducing food waste in our global operations for a number of years, and through our efforts to date we have reduced overall operational waste by 30% from 2015 to 2018, the majority of which (81%) is citrus fruit waste.